-Once you try this copycat homemade version of Lo Mein, you many not want to order it out anymore.
+Once you try this copycat recipe for Lo Mein, you many not want to order it out anymore.
 This version is easy to prepare and a healthier option.
 Try it today and enjoy!

 We like going out for Chinese food, who doesn’t?
-Here’s an easy recipe that’s healthy and really delicious.
+Here’s an easy recipe that’s a healthier version of everyone’s favorite takeout dish.
+This is really delicious and easy to prepare right at home.
 You may even skip a Sunday night out after the family tries this recipe.
 This is also great for company, it doubles easily.
 Enjoy!

 So Easy Lo Mein